thisiskicker/TerraForge/DEPLOYMENT.md

-# Web App Deployment on Azure using Terraform
+# Web App Deployment on Azure using Terraform Cloud

 ## Requirements